Election results from previous years

 Election results from 2012 - 2019 can be viewed and are available to download from the Council's information database, DataShare.
 Please follow the link provided below and select the category Democracy and the dataset Brentwood Borough Council Election Results.

 County Council elections

 Elections to Essex County Council are held every four years.
 There are four 'divisions' in the Brentwood area, each of which has one councillor.

 Details of election results from previous years can be found here:

-At the General Election held on 7th May 2015, Eric Jack Pickles was returned as the Member of Parliament for the Brentwood and Ongar Constituency.
-He has announced that he will not be standing for re-election at the Parliamentary election on 8th June 2017.
+At the General Election held on 12th December 2019, Alex Burghart was returned as the Member of Parliament for the Brentwood and Ongar Constituency.

-Elections are held every five years.
-The Brentwood Local Counting area is part of the East of England Region and the election is co-ordinated by the Regional Returning Officer.
-An election to the European Parliament was held on 22nd May 2014.
+The UK has now left the European Union.
+Previously, the Brentwood Local Counting area was part of the East of England Region and the election was co-ordinated by the Regional Returning Officer.

 Parish Council elections are scheduled on a rotational basis over a four-year cycle.
 Elections are only held if the number of candidates nominated exceeds the number of seats on the Parish Council.
 Find out more on our dedicated Parish Council Elections page.